stalj/prg-basics/03-ControlStructures/ControlStructures.md

     print('Month {...} is in quarter {...}')
     ```

-1. Write a program that checks what number was entered from the keyboard and displays one of the messages below.
+1. Write a program that checks what number was entered from the keyboard and prints one of the messages below.
 Then run the program and check the following numbers:

     7, 1 ,0 ,-1 , -4